fuze-ac/api-specs/PUBLIC_API_SPEC.md

 3. The API creates a durable async operation record.
 4. Work is queued for backend execution.
 5. The API returns accepted response with operation reference.
-6. The caller polls status or receives approved webhook/event update.
+6. The caller polls status or receives approved webhook or event update.
 7. Result becomes available through caller-scoped retrieval endpoint.

 ### 24.5 Alternate flow — derived transparency summary